Omicron slammed essential workers. So the National Guard became teachers, janitors and more.

 “Another call,” Guard member Jacob Mathew told a colleague a few paces away from Lin.
 “Another call.
 Another call.”

-For nearly two years now, the National Guard has been on the front lines of a continuous crisis fighting covid-19 and its fallout — contact-tracing, manning test sites, answering unemployment hotlines, vaccinating millions of Americans and now trying to fill the gaps at health care centers like J.W.
+For nearly two years now, the National Guard has been on the front lines of a continuous crisis fighting covid-19 and its fallout — contact-tracing, manning test sites, answering unemployment hotlines, vaccinating millions of Americans and now trying to fill the gaps at health care centers like WVU Medicine J.W.
 Ruby Memorial Hospital, where Lin and two dozen fellow Guard members arrived late last month for the virus’s latest surge.
 As a state-based branch of the military, Guard members train while studying or working civilian jobs and serve as needed — sometimes deployed to combat missions overseas, sometimes sent to emergencies at home such as wildfires, hurricanes or civil unrest.

 There are few limits on what they can do, and their roles have expanded as the pandemic reshapes what it means to protect national security.
 The Guard’s latest wave of assignments shows how the omicron variant slammed crucial parts of the U.S. workforce, with employees calling out sick in droves.